 Bissel Park Farmer's Market — Saturdays only

 If we’re being honest, I think this is really cute but I don’t want you to lead you astray.
-It’s not massive and will only take you a handful of minutes to visit.
+It’s not massive and will only take you a handful of minutes to breeze through.
 But the local farmers and artisans sell cute things that make great souvenirs!
 You can also see a nice waterfall and cross our little walking bridge, which can be pretty Instagrammable.

 Things to do in Elora in the fall